Calabria History Travel Guide

 Archeology in Calabria

-The archaeological area of Vibo Valentia, located four kilometers from the Tyrrhenian coast, holds important evidence of the Greek culture, as well as the remains of the subsequent Roman city of Vibonia.
+The archaeological area of Vibo Valentia, located about 2 and a half miles from the Tyrrhenian Coast, holds important evidence of the Greek culture, as well as the remains of the subsequent Roman city of Vibonia.

 Numerous other archaeological sites are scattered throughout the region and hold evidence of the prehistoric and historical ages.